 Celebrities are unique in their ability to inspire the whole spectrum of human emotions in total strangers.
 They feel so familiar to people who grow up seeing them on screens big and small, that when a star passes away, public grief is a very real thing.

 Given the fascination with celebrity, it’s no wonder that many people become interested in the final movies of legendary actors.
 Some of the last films of famous stars just may surprise you, though.

-Paul Walker was only 40-years-old when he tragically died in the middle of shooting Furious 7.
-Production of the film was put on hold as Paul’s friends and co-workers grieved.
+Paul Walker was only 40 years old when he tragically died in the middle of shooting Furious 7.
+Production of the film was put on hold as Walker’s friends and co-workers grieved.
 The makers of the film tried to figure out how to sensitively move forward without one of their main stars.

-Paul was best known for his role as Brian O’Conner in The Fast and the Furious series of films.
-After Paul died in late November 2013, his brothers Caleb Walker and Cody Walker stepped in to help finish scenes that Paul never got a chance to shoot.
+Walker was best known for his role as Brian O’Conner in The Fast and the Furious series of films.
+After Walker died in late November 2013, his brothers Caleb Walker and Cody Walker stepped in to help finish scenes that Walker never got a chance to shoot.
 Furious 7 was released on April 1, 2015.

 Best known for her roles in formative 90 teen films like Clueless and Girl, Interrupted, Brittany Murphy had a vibrant career that was tragically cut short when she passed away at her Los Angeles home on December 20, 2009, at the young age of 32.
 Her death was ruled to have been caused by a toxic drug interaction with her anemia.

 Though she’ll always be known as Tai from Clueless, Murphy reinvented herself as a leading lady in the drama 8 Mile.
 Something Wicked, Murphy’s last movie, was released a few years after she died.
 She filmed her scenes of the indie horror film in 2009 in Eugene, Oregon.